-If a lost dog is found, it is taken to local pound and if not claimed by an owner, the dog may be put down.
-If dogs are to be taken on a public transport, it should wear a muzzle and a leash must be attached to it.
-If you will not be carrying a dog on a public transport, then, you must pay full fare for its transportation.
+If a lost dog is found, it is taken to local pound.
+And if not claimed by an owner, the dog may be put down.
+But If dogs are to be taken on a public transport, it should wear a muzzle.
+Also a leash must be attached to it.
+Also, If you will not be carrying a dog on a public transport, then, you must pay full fare for its transportation.
 If your dog is too big, it may not be allowed that you travel with it on a public transport.

 Vaccinations of Pets and Native Diseases in Italy